At St Patrick’s we passionately believe that:

 At St Patrick’s we recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
-We recognise that children develop in individual ways, at varying rates.
-Children’s attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration and rewards, to encourage children to develop a positive attitude to learning.
+We recognise and promote the characteristics of effective teaching and learning: playing and exploring; active learning and creating and thinking critically, and help children understand and develop a positive attitude to their own learning.

-At St Patrick’s we recognise that children learn to be strong and independent from secure relationships.
-We aim to develop caring, respectful, professional relationships with the children and their families.
+At St Patrick’s we recognise that children learn to be strong and independent through secure relationships.
+We work as a close team and aim to develop caring, respectful, professional relationships with the children and their families.

 Learning and Development